railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 .. image:: images/install_payroll.png
    :align: center

-Using the menu *Human Resources->Payroll->Employee Payslips* you can generate payslips.To generate a payslip you need to define Salary Rules

-OpenERP can provide the following features for efficient payroll management process:-
+OpenERP provides the following features for efficient payroll management process:-

 - Salary calculation after considering all the allowances, deductions and incentives (if any) etc.,
 - Calculation of allowances, deductions and incentives by using the formula.